eeeschwartz/content-guide/pages/punctuation.md

 **Comma (,)**

 > The following guidelines treat some of the most frequent questions about the use of commas.
-As with all punctuation, clarity is the biggest rule: If a comma does not help make clear what is being said, it should not be there.
+As with all punctuation, clarity is the biggest rule.
+If a comma does not help make clear what is being said, it should not be there.

 > Use commas after introductory clauses, phrases or words that come before the main clause.
 Common starter words for introductory clauses that should be followed by a comma include after, although, as, because, if, since, when and while.